Cairi-S/tom-poulson/README.md

 - **Neil Hanna Photography** for use of his press photograph of 'The Last Post' used on the Home page.
 - **Ed Poulson** for his help with editing images on photoshop.
 - **Miki Anagrius** for use of his photograph of Stockholm Chamber Brass used on the Ensembles and Projects page.
-- **Anna Parker @ Fogbank Projects**  for use of their poster designed for promotion of project The Last Post used on the Ensembles and Projects page.
+- **Anna Parker @ Fogbank Projects**  for use of her poster designed for promotion of project The Last Post used on the Ensembles and Projects page.
-- **Peter Himsels** for use of their photograph of WorldBrass used on the Ensembles and Projects page.
+- **Peter Himsels** for use of his photograph of WorldBrass used on the Ensembles and Projects page.
-- **Kenneth Dundas** for use of their photograph of the musician smiling during rehearsal used on the Contact page.
+- **Kenneth Dundas** for use of his photograph of the musician smiling during rehearsal used on the Contact page.
 - **Sebsemillia** for .carousel-caption code on StackOverflow to align captions to center of page *credited on style.css*
-- The **StackOverlow community**.
+- The **StackOverflow community**.
 - Developers **Anna Greaves** and **LigaMoon** whose README.md documents I referenced for guidance.
 - **Code Institute tutors and staff** for their easy to access course material.
 - The wonderful **Code Institute Slack community**.